awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-fargate-kinesisstreams/README.md

 * Sets an Environment Variable named KINESIS_DATASTREAM_NAME that holds the Kinesis Data Stream Name, which is a required property of the Kinesis Data Streams SDK when making calls to it

 ### Amazon Kinesis Stream
-* Enable server-side encryption for the Kinesis Data Stream using AWS Managed CMK
+* Enable server-side encryption for the Kinesis Data Stream using an AWS Managed CMK
 * Deploy best practices CloudWatch Alarms for the Kinesis Data Stream
 * An Interface Endpoint on the VPC for private communication between the Fargate Service and the Kinesis Data Stream